 Know what you can offer, and share your USP

 YOU know who you are and what type of work will bring the best out of you.
 I would have died in a corporate environment.
-The arts and culture are my life fuel.
 Small business, any time.

 Explaining your personal USP, making yourself visible, and making the right connections.
 You gotta be able to market yourself and convince people that they need you.

 And this is my message to you today: if you want to succeed and grow as a small business – or even find interesting creative jobs – you cannot sit back and wait until somebody accidentally finds you.
 I know, putting yourself out there for all to see can be scary.
 Fear of judgement, fear of failure, fear of a big fat ‘no’.
 I know this feeling well and it sucks!